MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/context-persistence.md

 Subsequently, each new PowerShell session targets the context used in your last session.

 To set PowerShell to forget your context and credentials, use `Disable-AzureRmContextAutoSave`.
-You will need to log in to Azure every time you open a PowerShell session.
+You will need to sign in to Azure every time you open a PowerShell session.

 The cmdlets that allow you to manage Azure contexts also allow you fine grained control.
 If you want changes to apply only to the current PowerShell session (`Process` scope) or every PowerShell